 - your heart rate and oxygen levels will be monitored continuously.
 If necessary, you may be given fluids through the IV line.

 - your doctor will insert the colonoscope into your anus and will advance it slowly through the rectum and colon, looking for abnormal tissue or polyps.

 Will the physician be able to examine my entire colon?

 In most cases, yes.
-A full examination of the colon from the cecum (a pouch at the point where the large intestine begins) to the rectum is called cecal intubation.
-Cecal intubation during a colonoscopy eliminates the need for other procedures such as a barium enema or a follow-up colonoscopy to complete the examination.
-A physician performing colonoscopies should be able to accomplish cecal intubation in 90% of patients.
-GAP’s success rate exceeds this benchmark at 99%.
+A full examination of the colon (or large intestine) from the cecum (where the large intestine begins) to the rectum is called cecal intubation.
+A physician performing colonoscopies should be able to accomplish cecal intubation in 90% of patients; GAP’s success rate exceeds this benchmark at 99%.

 What are the possible complications of a colonoscopy?

 Colonoscopy is generally considered very safe.
 Although uncommon, it’s important to recognize signs of complication.
 Some rectal bleeding can normally occur for several days after the procedure, but it is important to contact your doctor if it is accompanied by severe abdominal pain or fever and chills.
 Perforation (or tear) can also occur through the bowel wall, requiring surgery.
 Minor bleeding might occur at the site of biopsy or polyp removal.
 Patients with heart or lung disease could potentially experience complications from the sedatives.